Michael Peterson trial: Elizabeth's death

-The prosecution declined to accuse Peterson of Ratliff's death but introduced the death into the trial as an incident, giving Peterson the idea of how to "fake" Kathleen's accident.
+The prosecution declined to accuse Peterson of Ratliff's death but introduced the death into the trial as an incident from which Peterson got the idea of how to "fake" Kathleen's accident.
 Despite police reports that there was very little blood at the scene of Ratliff's death, the nanny, who was the first to discover Ratliff's body in 1985, took the stand at Peterson's trial and testified that there was a large amount of blood at the scene.
 Another witness testified to spending much of the day cleaning blood stains off the wall.
-Doubt as to the admissibility of the Ratliff evidence in court was one of the grounds for the subsequent appeal against his conviction, lodged by Peterson's lawyers in 2005.
+Doubt as to the admissibility of the Ratliff evidence in court was one of the grounds for the subsequent appeal of the conviction filed by Peterson's lawyers in 2005.

 In October 2002, acting as administrator of Kathleen's estate, Caitlin filed a wrongful death claim against Peterson.
 In June 2006, Peterson filed for bankruptcy.
 Two weeks later, Caitlin filed an objection to the bankruptcy.
 On February 1, 2007, Caitlin and Peterson settled the wrongful death claim for $25 million, pending acceptance by the courts involved; finalization of the settlement by the court was announced on February 1, 2008.

 Verdict

-On October 10, 2003, after one of the longest trials in North Carolina history, a Durham County jury found Peterson guilty of the murder of Kathleen, and he was sentenced to life in prison without the possibility of parole.
+On October 10, 2003, after one of the longest trials in North Carolina history, a Durham County jury found Peterson guilty of the murder of Kathleen.
+He was sentenced to life in prison without the possibility of parole (LWOP).
 Denial of parole requires premeditation.

 Despite the jury accepting the murder as a "spur-of-the-moment" crime, they also found it was premeditated.
 As one juror explained it, premeditated meant not only planning hours or days ahead but could also mean planning in the seconds before committing a spur-of-the-moment crime.

 Peterson was housed at the Nash Correctional Institution near Rocky Mount until he was released on December 16, 2011.
+While awaiting a new trial, he was ordered to be under electronic house arrest.